igemsoftware2021/friendzymes-cookbook/README.md

 In this notebook, you will run a simulation of a Golden Gate reaction and see if everything is theoretically acceptable before physically synthesizing your parts.

-If you have some feature that you think will make this cookbook better, please feel free to create an issue.
+If you have some feature that you think will make this action better, please feel free to create an issue.

+## Poly

+Poly is a Go package for engineering organisms and the core of our development process.
+The team relies on poly when implementing CI/CD (or devops) pipelines, and we continue to enhance the core library with new features.

+## Actions

+We are currently building a toolchain with the help of continuous-integration utilities called GitHub Actions.
+These discrete, modular functions enable construction of larger, composite pipelines for reliable, affordable, and automated engineering of organisms.
+Part of the cookbook is a collection of data samples for use with these actions, comprising: